 – Only French Wine Scholar certified tutor in Québec

 See all ten wine related certifications and accreditations: link

 Etiquette and Protocol skills and experience

--From 1993 to 1996 Richard Sagala spent three years in the Diplomatic Corps at the Canadian Consulate in Lyon
+From 1993 to 1996 Richard Sagala learnt Protocol at the Canadian Consulate in Lyon, France.

 Note: Please hover over key words to learn more